oszuidwest/zwfm-metadata/README.md

 ### Global Settings

 - `webServerPort` (default: 9000) - Port for the web dashboard and API
-- `debug` (default: false) - Enable debug logging
+- `debug` (default: false) - Enables debug logging
-- `stationName` (default: "ZuidWest FM") - Station name displayed in dashboard and browser title
+- `stationName` (default: "ZuidWest FM") - Station name displayed in the dashboard and browser title
 - `brandColor` (default: "#e6007e") - Brand color (hex) used throughout the dashboard UI

 The dashboard automatically adapts to your brand colors, using them for headers, badges, and accent elements throughout the interface.